the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ```
 * `--version` refers to the version of the BinderHub Helm Chart.
   Available versions can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).
+  We have used the version released on March 3rd 2019.
 * `--name` and `--namespace` may be different, but it's recommended they be the same to avoid confusion.
   It should be something short and descriptive.